 I believe one of the most powerful gifts we can bestow on you as parents, is to choose a meaningful name.
 In the Bible, a name was so significant that it directly influenced the personality, and even the lifetime of the recipient.
 It usually contained a legitimate blessing that they would partake of through the years, and oftentimes, it framed the story surrounding their arrival into this world.
 Choosing a name, for us, is more than picking something fashionable or unique, or timeless… we want to choose names for our children that are deep with significance for each individual life… Something that tells their story and bestows a blessing upon their life…

-We knew what could happen if I got pregnant again… I was aware of all the suffering I may face… I was prepared for the months of violent sickness… I braced myself for the excruciating head pain… I knew there would be shots, every single day, to protect us both….
+We knew what could happen if I got pregnant again… I I braced myself for the worst.
+I knew there would be shots, every single day, to protect us both….
 I understood that I was at risk for a second stroke… but as a Mama, I also knew that all of those things pale when you look into the eyes of the life you traded them for.
 When I look at Zane, I don’t care about what I had to go through to have him.
 I’d do it a million times over, and have it a thousand times worse just to have him in my life.
 So I knew that regardless of what lay ahead for me… you would be worth it.
 We wanted you in our lives… All the risks associated with that were present… but they could not deter us.
 We chose to step out in faith, and we placed it in God’s hands.

 I marvel every day of this pregnancy, that contrary to all expectations, your presence has been so gentle…